 The Concord Ontology and to a lesser extent the ComEmp included an attempt at creating a truly universal language, but the attempts never became popular except among beings who could easily download new languages or upgrade their language centres.
 Instead various trade languages such as Douh, Niu Cygnese and Whitneey have emerged.
 Due to the sheer number and obscurity of many tongues translation standards have emerged so that several pieces of translation software can be strung together to bridge language gaps.
 The results are often less than enlightening, but better than nothing.

 Diversity of language has steadily increased over time, in part due to the development of new clades and in part due to ongoing evolution of cultures within existing clades, especially along the expanding front of the Terragen Sphere where isolation and founder effects play a large role, or in the most settled region where specialist languages tend to arise.
 This has been abetted by the occasional movement to artificially increase linguistic diversity.
 For instance, the 45th century Neo-Whorfian movement originating at Ao Lai led to the resurrection of many extinct languages and the creation of an even larger number of new languages.

 Many languages have developed into layered languages, due to the presence of different levels of intelligence or mental architecture in the population.
 While the splices, baselines, tweaks, cyborgs and AIs may all speak the same language they use different vocabularies and ways of expressing themselves.
 These different layers have different complexity; messages in a high layer might be extremely terse and confusing for a being used to speak in a low layer.

-Language-family derived from the various forms of New English; a major language-family spoken by Terragens since the late Information age.
+A major branch of the Indo-European language family derived from the various forms of New English; a major language-family spoken by Terragens since the late Information age.